makrai/notes/henriques19-triclust-survey-acm.md

 Variants of the triclustering task can be found in the literature, including
   1. handle deviant observations, specify alternative criteria of interest, or
   1. peer tasks, such as coclustering or motif discovery, or alternative tasks
-  1. generalized formulations to identify subspaces within N -dimensional data
+  1. generalized formulations to identify subspaces within N-dimensional data
 * triclustering should not be confused with the peer clustering tasks for the unsupervised analysis of 3D data, such as coclustering or motif discovery.
   * coclustering 3D data aims to partition each dimension